Other Situations You’ll Encounter

 Differences, Disagreements, and Disputes

 Burning Man is intense.
 Tempers often flare.
 Some of the most common situations you will find yourself Rangering are arguments, disputes, even fights among camp mates or between camps.
 In some sense this is the classic Ranger scenario, the bread and butter of what we do.
-Please see the Conflict, Mediation, and Conflict Resolution Strategies section for more info.
+Please see the Communication, Mediation, and Conflict Resolution Strategies section for more info.

 Property Issues: Theft and Theft Prevention